 *Pikes Peak and Colorado City, pencil drawing by artist A.E Mathews.
 Located at the Pioneer Museum, Colorado Springs

 Looking to find more on the local history that surrounds Old Colorado City?
-Did your family grow up here, and you want to know more about them?
-Interested in old buildings, railroads, or past Civil War battles?
+Did your family grow up here and you want to know more about them?
+Interested in old buildings, railroads, or Civil War battles?
 Let us help you discover the answers to you seek.
-At the Old Colorado City History Center, we have a Reference Library and Collections Department.
+At the Old Colorado City History Center, we have a Reference Library and a Collections & Archives Department.
 Visitors can email or call the museum to make appointments with OCCHS Research Volunteers to research local history in the Reference Library .

-Some walk-ins can be assisted on slow days if Research Volunteers do not have appointments or are not giving tours.
-Appointments are encouraged, especially when conducting research within our Collections Department which includes our photograph collection.
+Some walk-ins can be assisted on slow days if Research Volunteers are available.
+Appointments are encouraged for Collections & Archive materials.

 The History Center maintains an ever-growing research library.
 Within the library there are: